cloudmesh/technologies/chapters/incomming/rabbitmq.md

 runtime parameters [@hid-sp18-520-RabbitMQCluster].

-Several authentication mechanisms are been implemented and can be customized with RabbitMQ including SASL, by default the authentication in RabbitMQ is very PLAIN and requires setup on respective servers and clients [@hid-sp18-520-RabbitMQauth].
+Several authentication mechanisms are been implemented and can be customized with RabbitMQ including SASL.
+By default, authentication in RabbitMQ is very PLAIN and requires setup on respective servers and clients [@hid-sp18-520-RabbitMQauth].
 With the advancement of the technology which was earlier implemented as Advance Message Queuing and now it been enhanced